 Limit Your Intake of Fatty Foods

-There is a chemical in fatty foods that slows the release of insulin in the body (for those with Type II diabetes), which can lead to abnormally high blood sugar levels.
+There is a chemical in fatty foods that slows the release of in the body (for those with Type II diabetes), which can lead to abnormally high blood sugar levels.
 You’ll especially want to avoid foods that have trans fats or saturated fats, as these can be particularly devastating to your health.
 Processed foods tend to be high in these ‘bad fats’ and therefore should be avoided.
 You can get healthy fats from natural sources such as meat, avocados, and fish.

 When it comes down to it, managing your diabetes is the same as managing your diet.
 However, it is imperative that you learn how to reduce temptation in your life to help you effectively follow your diet.
 Eliminate tempting but dangerous foods from your home and alert those close to you that you are trying to avoid these foods.
 This way, they can reduce how much they consume of it in your presence.
 The less you are in contact with that particular food, the easier it is to avoid and follow through with your diet plan.